EuanMarney/Two-Roads-Charity-App/README.md

 # SH29 Main

-edited from maks's machine
-edited from temi's machine
-edited from patricks machine
-edited from darryl's machine
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.